Are you looking for the best content marketing examples?

 9) John Deere

-Anyone who’s read up on content marketing has probably heard of The Furrow, which is generally reckoned to be one of the first examples of content marketing.
+Anyone who’s read up on content marketing has probably heard of The Furrow, one of the first examples of content marketing.

-The amazing thing is that more than 120 years later, the publication’s still going, and is now also available online.
+The fantastic thing is that more than 120 years later, the publication’s still going and is now available online.

 Here’s another content marketing example that underlines the importance of knowing your audience and delivering the content they want.

-The AARP The Magazine has won awards for the quality of its content, design, and photography, but there’s nothing mysterious about its success.
+The AARP The Magazine has won awards for its content, design, and photography quality, but there’s nothing mysterious about its success.